skyujilong/notebook/docs/flutter-code-element.md

     final Element newChild;
     if (child != null) {
       bool hasSameSuperclass = true;
-      // When the type of a widget is changed between Stateful and Stateless via
-      // hot reload, the element tree will end up in a partially invalid state.
-      // That is, if the widget was a StatefulWidget and is now a StatelessWidget,
-      // then the element tree currently contains a StatefulElement that is incorrectly
-      // referencing a StatelessWidget (and likewise with StatelessElement).
-      //
-      // To avoid crashing due to type errors, we need to gently guide the invalid
-      // element out of the tree.
-To do so, we ensure that the `hasSameSuperclass` condition
-      // returns false which prevents us from trying to update the existing element
-      // incorrectly.
-      //
-      // For the case where the widget becomes Stateful, we also need to avoid
-      // accessing `StatelessElement.widget` as the cast on the getter will
-      // cause a type error to be thrown.
-Here we avoid that by short-circuiting
-      // the `Widget.canUpdate` check once `hasSameSuperclass` is false. assert(() {
-        final int oldElementClass = Element._debugConcreteSubtype(child);
-        final int newWidgetClass = Widget._debugConcreteSubtype(newWidget);
-        hasSameSuperclass = oldElementClass == newWidgetClass;
-        return true;
-      }());

       if (hasSameSuperclass && child.widget == newWidget) {
         if (child.slot != newSlot)
           updateSlotForChild(child, newSlot);